donnachab/jam/public/spec.md

 # High-Level Feature Specification & Analysis

-This document serves as the master checklist for the website's functionality and the "source of truth" for our refactoring process.
+This document serves as the master checklist for the website's functionality.
+It has been updated to reflect the completed refactoring work.

 ---
 ## 1. General / Site-wide